Scott-St/InfluxDB-Stats-Collection/README.md

 ###Windows
 Edit **TaskScheduler-Vars.ps1** to set the variables for creating a scheduled task.

 Run **CreateScheduledTask-InfluxDB.ps1** with Powershell to automatically create scheduled tasks.
-Alternativly, create a scheduled task that will run on startup to create/re-create the scheduled taskes using the action:
+Alternatively, create a scheduled task that will run on startup to create/re-create the scheduled taskes using the action:

 ```
 Powershell.exe "C:\Path\To\CreateScheduledTask-InfluxDB.ps1"